rmeissn/intents/README.md

 # intents
-Intents to be used with the Music Assistant integration
+Intents to be used with the Music Assistant integration.